-SEOUL (Reuters) - LG Electronics Inc <066570.KS> introduced on Monday its first tablet with a high-resolution screen, joining global rivals trying to take on Apple Inc's dominance in the popular small-sized tablet market.
+SEOUL (Reuters) - LG Electronics Inc <066570.KS> introduced on Monday its first tablet with a high-resolution screen, joining global rivals trying to take on Apple Inc's

 The G Pad 8.3 is the first tablet by the South Korean firm in nearly two years as it has struggled to regain lost ground in the mobile market due to a slow response to the industry's shift to smartphones.

 The world's third-largest smartphone maker after Samsung Electronics Co <005930.KS> and Apple hopes the new tablet with a sharper display will help it gain traction during the year-end holiday season as Android-based tablets continue to win market share from Apple's iPad.

 The launch comes as Apple has been unable to widely roll out a new version of its iPad Mini with a high-resolution "retina" display this month, according to sources familiar with Apple's supply chain, leaving the gadget without the sharper screen found on rival tablets.

 The G Pad 8.3 has 1,920-by-1,200 resolution at 273 pixel per inch (ppi), better than Apple's 7.9-inch iPad Mini, which has 1,024-by-768 resolution at 163 ppi.
 It will square off against such products as Amazon's